GET STARTED

 1984

-All programs were consolidated under three departments: The Department of Teaching and Learning, Department of Physical Therapy, Exercise Science, and Sport Studies, and Department of Educational and Psychological Studies.
+All programs were consolidated under three departments: the Department of Teaching and Learning; the Department of Physical Therapy, Exercise Science, and Sport Studies; and the Department of Educational and Psychological Studies.

 1986

-The program in Physical Therapy moved to the School of Medicine, as a Division in the Department of Orthopaedics.
-The Department of Exercise and Sport Sciences remains with the School of Education today as the more appropriately named, Department of Kinesiology and Sport Sciences.
+The program in Physical Therapy moved to the School of Medicine as a Division in the Department of Orthopaedics.
+The Department of Exercise and Sport Sciences remained with the School of Education and is known today as the Department of Kinesiology and Sport Sciences.

 1988